PoisotLab/MetawebTransferLearning/vignettes/04_prediction.md

 this, to which we will return when we dig into the biological meaning of the latent variables).

-The only eigenvalues we care about at the ones that are up to the rank of the adjacency matrix - we will extract them, and range them so that they sum to unity.
-It makes no difference in the results, and allows to read the proportion of variance explained directly.
+The only eigenvalues we care about are the ones that are up to the rank of the adjacency matrix - we will extract them, and range them so that they sum to unity.
+It makes no difference in the results, and allows us to read the proportion of variance explained directly.

 ````julia